ajrossnz/sectools/README.md

 **xmltojson.py** a nasty python script to take the XML output results of the well known Linux sslscan tool and convert them to JSON format.

 **xmltohtml.py** a nasty python script to take the XML output results of NMAP and turn them into a prettier HTML output.

+### other stuff ###
+** monitor.sh **  simple bash script to monitor for a 200/300 response from a website.
+If not, it shows an error count.
+10 second delay between probes.